lucabrugnolini/lucabrugnolini.github.io_OLD/content/home/about.md

 # Hello!

-<p style='text-align: justify;'>I am a senior economist at the Central Bank of Malta's Research Department.
+<p style='text-align: justify;'>I am a senior research economist at the Central Bank of Malta's Research Department.
 I was previously working as an economist at the European Central Bank, and as a macroeconomic researcher at the Rokos' hedge fund in London.</p>

 <p style='text-align: justify;'>My research interests include monetary policy, time-series econometrics, and forecasting.
 I am also involved in understanding the effects of monetary policy surprises on financial assets.
 In the last years, I have extensively worked on this topic using high-frequency data.  </p>